André Courrèges: Spring 1965

 Controversy over who created the idea for the miniskirt revolves around Courrèges and Mary Quant.
-He explicitly claimed to have invented, accusing his London rival to the claim, Mary Quant of merely "commercialising" it.
+Courrèges explicitly claimed to have invented it, accusing his London rival to the claim, Quant, of merely "commercialising" it.
 Courrèges presented short skirts (four inches above the knee) in January 1965 for that year's Spring/Summer collection.
 He had presented "above-the-knee" skirts in the previous year, with his August 1964 haute couture presentation proclaimed the "best show seen so far" for that season by The New York Times.
 Valerie Steele has stated that Courrèges was designing short skirts as early as 1961, although she champions Quant's claim to have created the miniskirt first as being more convincingly supported by evidence.
 Others, such as Jess Cartner-Morley of The Guardian explicitly credit Courrèges with having invented the miniskirt.
 The Independent also stated that "Courreges was the inventor of the miniskirt: at least in his eyes and those of the French fashion fraternity ...
 The argument came down to high fashion vs street fashion and to France versus Britain – there's no conclusive evidence either way."
+British Vogue considered John Bates the true inventor of the miniskirt, rather than Courrèges or Quant.

+Courrèges's favoured materials included plastics such as vinyl and stretch fabrics like Lycra.
+While he preferred white and silver, he often used flashes of citrus colour, and the predominantly white designs in his August 1964 show were tempered with touches of his signature clear pink, a "bright stinging" green, various shades of brown from dark to pale, and poppy red.

 Alongside short skirts, Courrèges was renowned for his trouser suits, cut-out backs and midriffs, all designed for a new type of athletic, active young woman.
 Steele has described Courrèges's work as a "brilliant couture version of youth fashion."
 One of Courrèges's most distinctive looks, a knit bodystocking with a gabardine miniskirt slung around the hips, was widely copied and plagiarised, much to his chagrin, and it would be 1967 before he again held a press showing for his work.

-Courrèges's favoured materials included plastics such as vinyl and stretch fabrics like Lycra.
-While he preferred white and silver, he often used flashes of citrus colour, and the predominantly white designs in his August 1964 show were tempered with touches of his signature clear pink, a "bright stinging" green, various shades of brown from dark to pale, and poppy red.